matthew-brett/greater-data-science/greater_data.md

 Many movements
 --------------

-### Teaching computing
+### Teaching and computing

 There appears to have been a significant shift in teaching of programming, both at school and university.
-Schools now do earlier and more substantial teaching of hardware, code and algorithms.
+Schools now do earlier and more substantial teaching on hardware, code and algorithms.
 In the new UK computer science curriculum 'Pupils aged five to seven will be expected to "understand what algorithms are" and to "create and debug simple programs" [^bbc-curriculum].
 The \$35 Raspberry Pi computer was designed to teach children in secondary